Why are monkeys needed in biomedical research?

 In 2017, the Scientific Committee on Health and Environment Risks (SCHEER), on the request of the EU Commission, published its final report on the need for monkeys in biomedical research, production and testing of products and devices.
 It recognised that limited use of non-human primates is imperative in particular biomedical research fields, such as immunology and neurodegenerative disease.
 It also recognised that replacement should be the ultimate goal, but that it is simply not possible at present.

-Areas of biomedical research that use monkeys
+What areas of biomedical research use monkeys?

 The majority of procedures conducted on monkeys are to understand the toxicity of a new drug before it can be tested in humans/patients.
 Rats and dogs are the default species for this type of testing, but monkeys must be used if the drug is so specific to humans, that it does not have a pharmacological effect in a rat or a dog.
 This is the case for many biotechnology-derived drugs such as therapeutic antibodies, oligonucleotides (short DNA or RNA molecules) or gene therapies.
 Monkeys are also used in the earlier phases of drug discovery, e.g. when a specific receptor - like the one in humans - for a new potential drug, is only present in monkeys.